Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 4.)
 Validation.dll

-There are the files you need to copy in the bin\x64\Debug\AppX folder of your AppX package.
+There are the files you need to copy in the bin\x64\Debug\AppX folder of your **AppX** package of your project in C++ or JavaScript.
 To add the reference, you reference WinRT assembly \bin\x64\Debug\\**Microsoft.Azure.Devices.Client.winmd**

-For JavaScript call would something like this.
+For UWP app in JavaScript, call to device library would be something like this

 ```
 var azureClient = Microsoft.Azure.Devices.Client;